piercekg/MVP/README.md

   Sometimes you want to hear Stevie Nicks sing something and just want to be surprised by what it is

 ## Solution ##
-  Using track data from Spotify's web api and embedded playback with Spotify's Web Playback SDK, the app serves up a random track from the catalogues of Stevie Nicks and Fleetwood Mac.
+  Using track data from Spotify's web API and embedded playback with Spotify's Web Playback SDK, the app serves up a random track from the catalogues of Stevie Nicks and Fleetwood Mac.
 User's can sign in (enter an email address) to add the current song to their personal list of favorites.
 Future features include serving up songs that match a user's mood.

 ## From the Creator ##
   "Finally people have somewhere to turn when they've got a fever and the only prescription is Stevie Nicks."